ConstraintLayout 101 & the new Layout Builder in Android Studio

 Android Layouts – A new world – YouTube video from Google I/O

-20 replies on “ConstraintLayout 101 & the new Layout Builder in Android Studio”
+20 responses to “ConstraintLayout 101 & the new Layout Builder in Android Studio”

 Nice introduction to constraint layouts!
 Thanks!
 Which tool did you use to create these animated gifs?